cmazey/cmazey-command-line/Cmd-REPL/readme.txt

 --- CMAZEY COMMAND LINE REPL ---

 -- SET UP --
 Before you start using the code, make sure you have NODE.JS in your operating system.
-I recommend Linux and Windows for this code. https://nodejs.org/en/
+I recommend Linux and Windows since I don't personally use MacOS. https://nodejs.org/en/

 After you have NODE.JS installed. open the ZIP file and extract it, then right click and click [COPY AS FILE PATH].
 (Dont use the Administrator Command Line)